 On why she uses materials in her artistic creation: I think a lot of it really comes from my background in architecture.
 When I graduated I realised that I really wanted to create all these portraits but painting, which is something I used to do in high school, didn’t come naturally to me anymore.
 What’s me is reading floor plans, playing around with the material, understanding space and scale.
 If I’m going to create art that’s really me, I thought I should make it with materials and tools I know best… Till today that speaks to me.

-On her wide choice of materials and evolution: I see this book as a compilation of my first 10 years.
+On her wide choice of materials: I see this book as a compilation of my first 10 years.
 Some of my early inspirations were artists like Ai Wei Wei, who uses a range of materials.
 That became my inspiration at the start.
 My first decade is about experimenting with materials.
 But the next decade, I do want to stick to a certain type of material and master them.
 I’ve been burning red paper in particular and searing that red pigment onto canvas.
 That’s become my focus and I do want everything to be predominantly red — I’m going through this red phase right now.
 I’m hoping it would become a more recognisable material in the future.

 Fourteen years after her critically acclaimed debut novel Evening is the Whole Day was published, Preeta Samarasan returns with her second full-length novel, Tale of the Dreamer’s Son.
 It is an ambitious and darkly humorous book that examines the hubris and frailties of a community of Malaysians.
 Novel and insightfully written in a way that only Preeta can, the book delves into the synthesis of religion, politics and violence that lies at the heart of this country.